Your Credit Score

 If you are thinking of using a third party provider, you should check it is authorised before you use it.

-8.1 You can usually use Internet Banking and the Additional Services at all times but occasionally repairs, updates and maintenance on our systems may mean some or all of the services aren’t available or may be slow for a short time.
+8.1 You can usually use Internet Banking and the Additional Services at all times but occasionally repairs, updates and maintenance on our systems may mean some or all of the services aren’t available or may be slow while changes are being implemented.

 8.2 We won’t be liable to you if you suffer any loss in such circumstances.
 This is because you should be able to give us instructions by other means, for example by calling us or coming into one of our branches.